sagarmainalle26/ETL-Pipeline-Automation/README.md

 # ETL-Pipeline-Automation

 ## Overview
-The ETL-Pipeline-automation Project is designed to extract, transform, and load product data from CSV files into a snowflake database.
-The project automates the ETL process using Apache Airflow, ensuring that data is processed efficiently.
+This project automates the process of Extracting, Transforming, and Loading (ETL) product data from CSV files into a Snowflake database using Apache Airflow.
+The pipeline ensures efficient handling of large datasets, automating the flow of data through scheduled and monitored processes, with retries for error handling.

 ## Technologies used
 - **Programming Language** : Python